 You want to set feedback score goals and targets but are not sure how to set them for the best outcomes.
 This is a legitimate concern.
 Set incorrectly goals can drive unwanted behavior from you staff.

-- How to set Net Promoter targets for your organisation and staff
+Check out this post for more information: How to set Net Promoter targets for your organisation and staff